-The biggest legal battle mounted by Texas is against the Environmental Protection Agency.
-To simplify the often overlapping arguments, we grouped the lawsuits against the EPA into six main issues for this interactive.
+The Environmental Protection Agency continues to be Texas’ most frequent opponent in legal battles under Abbott, with 14 active lawsuits.
+To simplify some overlapping arguments, the lawsuits against the EPA are grouped into five main issues for this interactive.

-Flip through this interactive to see the nature of the fights and the arguments of Texas Attorney General Greg Abbott and U.S. Attorney General Eric Holder.
+Flip through this interactive to see the nature of the fights and the arguments of Abbott and U.S. Attorney General Eric Holder.

 A provision of the Patient Protection and Affordable Care Act requiring employers to provide contraception and free preventive care services, including domestic violence screenings, in employees’ health benefits, will take effect in August 2012.
 After hearing opposition from religious organizations who said the rule infringed on religious freedom, President Obama revised the rule in February.
 The rule now exempts religious organizations and requires insurance companies to directly provide free preventive-care coverage for employees at exempted workplaces.